zZzwat4er/RQCODE-metrics-applicability-expiriment/README.md

 - Requirement readability 1-10 where 1 = impossible to read, 10 = no effort to read:
   1. set1
   2. set2
-- Requirement readability 1-10 where 1 = impossible to understand, 10 = no effort to understand:
+- Requirement understandability 1-10 where 1 = impossible to understand, 10 = no effort to understand:
   1. set1
   2. set2